top of page

 be understood and empowered

-a cohort of pilot students from Capital City college
+a cohort of largely male pilot students from Capital City college imagined that young people are like spiders.

 NWC SPIDER FLAG.png